 ii Regulated contracts

-Generally, contracts for the construction of works, supply of goods and provision of services valued at or above specified EU financial thresholds are subject to the procurement regulations.21
+Generally, contracts for the construction of works, supply of goods and provision of services valued at or above specified EU financial thresholds are subject to the procurement regulations.30

 |PCR||UCR Defence Regulations||CCR|

-The UCR apply only to regulated utility activities,24 except in the case of concession contracts, when the CCR will apply.
-Procurements in relation to a utility's other activities are unregulated unless the utility is also a contracting authority for the purposes of the PCR, in which case its non-utility activities will be subject to the PCR.25
+The UCR apply only in relation to regulated utility activities,33 except in the case of concession contracts, when the CCR will apply.
+Procurements in relation to a utility's other activities are unregulated unless the utility is also a contracting authority for the purposes of the PCR, in which case its non-utility activities will be subject to the PCR.34

 The Defence Regulations apply to the procurement of defence and sensitive security equipment, works and services.
 Works and services concession contracts in these fields are covered by the CCR.
 The most sensitive defence contracts may still be awarded outside the scope of the procurement regulations.

 One area that can cause particular difficulties is land redevelopment.
 Land redevelopment often requires cooperation between a local authority and a private developer, and these arrangements are negotiated directly between a major local landowner and the authority without a competitive process.
-In practice, a number of local authorities have taken such arrangements outside the procurement regulations by avoiding imposing any legally binding obligation upon the developer to build.26 As noted in Section II, a UK Court of Appeal decision27 has found that contingent legally enforceable obligations to perform works will constitute a public works contract that ought to be advertised and procured under the procurement regulations.
+In practice, a number of local authorities have taken such arrangements outside the procurement regulations by avoiding imposing any legally binding obligation upon the developer to build.35 A UK Court of Appeal decision36 has found that contingent legally enforceable obligations to perform works will constitute a public works contract that ought to be advertised and procured under the procurement regulations.